-Dulce Fernandes worked for GRACE's water and energy team and blogged at Ecocentric until she left the foundation in 2011.
+Dulce Fernandes worked for GRACE's water and energy team and blogged at Ecocentric until she left the foundation.

 These Michigan teens are leading a high profile campaign to make Girl Scouts cookies more environmentally-friendly.
 What started as a research assignment 5 years ago became a national campaign backed by organizations like the Rainforest Action Network and the Union of Concerned Scientists.